kubernetes-analysis/kubernetes-analysis/blog.md

 {"result": 0.1251964420080185}
 ```

-The [custom kfserving][93] implementation is pretty straightforward whereas the
+The [custom kfserving][93] implementation is pretty straightforward, whereas the
 deployment utilizes [Knative Serving][95] and an [Istio][94] ingress gateway
 under the hood to correctly route the traffic into the cluster and provide the
 right set of services.